-1. Keeping the body straight and pull upward with the arms until the chin is above the bar.
+- 1. Keeping the body straight and pull upward with the arms until the chin is above the bar. - 2.
+Return to the starting position.

 Figure 9-26.
 Pull-up

 - Throughout the exercise, keep the feet together. - Throughout the exercise, the arms shoulder-width, palms facing away from the body, with the thumbs around the bar.